 For few years, screenings used to happen at different cities along with other cultural programs and laser shows in open spaces like Miramar Beach and Caranzalem grounds.
 The Goa Music festival was once a part of IFFI too.
 In the due course, the Festival’s agenda got simplified and screenings in other locations were stopped.

 The once sceptical scenario of Goa’s film culture changed with a number of Konkani films getting made every year.
 There are film-clubs flourishing in Goa and the weekly releases at the multiplex are met with a lot of enthusiasm.
-Around 7 Konkani films have made their way to the Panaroma category of Indian cinema in IFFI till now.
+In the last 13 years of its existence in Goa, around 12 Konkani films have made their way to the Panaroma category of Indian cinema in IFFI till now.
 This has also invited the interests of various other vernacular films and artists to come out and participate in this category and gain a world-wide recognition.

 Here are a few glimpses from the past…